 Confidentiality and Privacy

-Confidentiality refers to non-disclosure of specific information in public, while privacy refers to the fact that third parties are not allowed to attend arbitral conferences and hearings.
+Confidentiality refers to the non-disclosure of specific information in public, while privacy refers to the fact that third parties are not allowed to participate in arbitration conferences and hearings.

-Although the two may be used interchangeably, they are not the same.
-There is no uniformity of application of these principles amongst countries and international arbitral institutions, but parties are free to decide the degree to which these principles apply, and to draft their arbitration clause accordingly to ensure their interests are protected.
+There is no uniformity in the application of these principles among countries and international arbitration institutions, but parties are free to decide the extent to which these principles apply and to design their arbitration clause to ensure that their interests are protected.

-Additionally, the decisions of arbitrators may be less intellectually robust than the equivalent specialist judge in a developed national court system, such as the UK.
+Arbitrators’ decisions, from a specialization perspective, may be less intellectually sound than the opinion of an equivalent specialized judge in a developed court system, such as the United Kingdom.

-If you are considering including arbitration as an alternative means of resolving your dispute, Boccadutri International Law Firm is able to advise you on your business needs.
+If you are considering arbitration as an alternative means of resolving your dispute, our International Commercial Arbitration Department will be able to guide you, based on your business needs.